The Best Natural Weed Killers

 Don’t nuke your lawn with strong chemical weed killers.
 All-natural solutions are best to fight the good fight against those troublesome weeds.
 The following organic weed killers are gardener-approved and are made with products you may already have.
 Give them a try to see what works for you!

 The acidic properties of vinegar give weeds a walloping.
 Be careful not to oversaturate the weeds.
 You could cause collateral damage to the flowers in your yard.

 In movies, have you ever seen someone get smothered by a pillow?
 Do the same to those annoying weeds with newspapers.
 Wet throwaway papers and lay them on top of your weeds to cut off the light, air, and room to grow.

 Arguably the easiest method.
-Simply heat up a kettle of water and pour it directly on your weeds.
+Simply heat up a kettle of water and pour it directly on actively growing weeds.
 That’s it.
 The heat alone will scorch weeds and stop them in their tracks.
 (Bonus tip: A pot of boiling water is also very effective on growing or resilient ant hills in your lawn.
 The water makes its way through the extensive highway of small tunnels and usually only takes one time.)

 Practically all households have this cleaning necessity, but I bet you didn’t know you could kill weeds and clean your kitchen with it.
 Just add 10 ounces to 2 ½ gallons of water, mix thoroughly, and spray it on the weeds vigorously.
 Then watch them wither away.

 Apply baking soda to weeds any time of the year as long as you coat the entire plant, including its foliage.
 The bulk of the baking soda should cover the weed’s stem.
 Just remember to apply the baking soda at a rate of 1 teaspoon per weed.

 Yes, it doubles as a seasoning and weed hitman.
 You can “Salt Bae” sprinkle it directly on weeds or even create a saltwater mixture to spray, which will help assure that your garden plants remain unharmed.
 If you’re applying just the salt directly, sprinkle a little salt at the base of each weed.